Jeevantk/Jarvis/README.md

 To run it as a daemon, you can use the `restart-server` script which uses `forever` to do the job

 The default port is `3000`, so navigate to `localhost:3000` and have fun hacking Jarvis :)

+Emotion recognizer is also available.
+Naviagate to `localhost:3000/emotion.html` to test EmoJarvis

 ## Is there an Online demo for Jarvis?